 So, if you’re planning to build a Web Application, you must go with React JS, and if you want to develop a Mobile Application for your project, React Native would be your best choice.

 But that is not enough, right?
-Before starting your project, you need to know all the details about React JS vs React Native.
+Before starting your project, you need to know all the details about React and React Native.

-Let’s dive deeper into how these two technologies differ and what you should know in detail to make an informed decision.
+Let’s dive deeper into how these two technologies React vs React Native differ and what you should know in detail to make an informed decision.
 In this article, you will learn:

 - History of React and React Native